dotnet/core-setup/Documentation/project-docs/how-to-track-changes.md

 Recently I checked in a change to one of our various dotnet repos (coreclr) and I wanted to figure out when the change would appear in our various NuGet packages and installers.
-I didn't know how the changes flowed through our build, setup, and publication processes so I asked around (thanks Davis!) and wrote up what I learned.
+I didn't know how the changes flowed through our build, setup, and publication processes so I asked around (thanks @Dagood!) and wrote up what I learned.
 If you discover this doc is inaccurate or incomplete, kindly update it!